 Clip may not be representative of the Blu-ray version

-So that’s Countess Dracula Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s the Countess Dracula blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Countess Dracula (1971) Blu-ray Review